Ryanair shareholder calls for chairman's ouster

 “Shareholders have made it clear they expect action quicker than this.”

 The group said it believed recent staffing and industrial relations issues at Ryanair might have been handled better with a more independent board.
-O’Leary has defended the performance of Bonderman and the board in recent months.

-The LAPFF said its concerns had been heightened by a profit warning on Oct.
+It said its concerns had been heightened by a profit warning on Oct.
 1. when Ryanair cut its forecast for full-year profit by 12 percent citing damage to bookings from strikes.

 The LAPFF was one of several shareholders to voice concerns at Ryanair’s AGM in September, when Bonderman, was re-elected with 70.5 percent of votes, a significant fall from the 89 percent he received the previous year.